top of page

 • What people say and do may not be the same thing…

-• Verifying user requirements or product goals, and to gather detailed information on a specific topic.
+• Verifying user requirements or product goals and gathering detailed information on a specific topic.
 Understand how users may engage with your product.
 Gather thoughts on a new idea to see if it resonates with more people.

 Card Sorting & Tree Testing

-Typically carried out 1:1, though can be done in groups too, card sorting (open or closed) is the organisation and categorisation to information, to provide order and structure to match users expectations.
+Typically carried out 1:1, though can be done in groups too, card sorting (open or closed) is the organisation and categorisation of information, to provide order and structure to match users' expectations.

 Tree testing is typically used alongside card sorting.
 Users follow an already established structure to clarify what path they expect to use to complete a given task.